-Dish Network stole the show at CES 2015 when it premiered Sling TV, a service that streams popular live TV channels with no cable or satellite subscription required, winning our Best in Show award for it innovative take on pay TV.
-Since then Sling TV has gone through multiple evolutions, and while it’s become an ever-present option for the cord-cutting crowd looking for live TV without the bonds of cable, the service’s multiple options have made it increasingly complicated.
+Sling TV has gone through multiple evolutions since it debuted at CES 2015 (winning our Best in Show award in the process).
+Sinc then, it’s become an ever-present option for the cord-cutting crowd looking for live TV without the bonds of cable, but the service’s multiple options have made it increasingly complicated.

 To help simplify everything Sling has to offer (it’s a lot!), we’ve put together a comprehensive hands-on evaluation so you can see if it’s right for you.
 (Note: If you’re here to catch up on the latest channel additions, scroll down to page 2 below.)